 WiFi Connection and Internet Safety Policy

 We offer wireless networking to visitors during operating hours FREE of charge.
-This service connects your laptop or other wireless-enabled device to the Internet through the Library’s network.
-To access the Internet, simply launch your web browser, tap or click the green “Continue to the Internet” button.
+This service connects your laptop or other wireless-enabled devices to the Internet through the Library’s network.
+To access the Internet, simply launch your web browser, and tap or click the green “Continue to the Internet” button.

 You will be connected to our “Parkland Guest” network.